Eye Health Central

 Daily Disposable Contact Lenses

-We'll start our list with the most talked about lens and arguably the Optometrist's favorite lens - daily disposable contact lenses also referred to as simply 'Dailies'.
+We'll start our list with the most talked about lens and arguably the Optometrist's favourite lens - daily disposable contact lenses also referred to as simply 'Dailies'.

 As you might’ve guessed already, these lenses are only intended for one-day use.
 Dailies users throw away their soft contacts every night and open a new pack of lenses every morning.